-From May through October, the Emerald Necklace Conservancy offers free walking tours through the Back Bay Fens, a lush urban centerpiece that landscape architect Frederick Law Olmsted fashioned out of polluted marshland around the turn of the 19th century.
+If you travel here from May through October, the Emerald Necklace Conservancy offers free walking tours through the Back Bay Fens, a lush urban centerpiece that landscape architect Frederick Law Olmsted fashioned out of polluted marshland around the turn of the 19th century.
 Olmsted protégé Arthur Shurcliff would later add such ornate features as the Kelleher Rose Garden.
-The guided walks depart from the Shattuck Visitor Center, housed in the historic H. H. Richardson building at 125 The Fenway; phone (617) 522-2700 for more information.
+The guided walks depart from the Shattuck Visitor Center, housed in the historic H. H. Richardson building at 125 The Fenway; phone (617) 522-2700 for more information about tours.

 A free mobile app featuring GPS-enabled maps of Boston National Historical Park can be downloaded online or at the National Park Service Faneuil Hall Visitor Center; phone (617) 242-5642.
 The NPS Boston app also includes information about the Black Heritage Trail; printed walking tour maps of the 1.6-mile path, the focus of Boston African American National Historic Site, can be obtained at the Museum of African American History.